Is It Chapped Lips Or A Cold Sore? Here's How To Tell (& How To Treat)

 Fortunately, it is easy to banish chapped lips from the comfort of your home by using a lip balm with clean ingredients (ideally, it should be hypoallergenic and fragrance-free) or petroleum jelly.
 These work to seal the skin's natural moisture and should be applied several times throughout the day and while sleeping at night.
 It is also important to stay hydrated by drinking plenty of water.
 In case your lips burn, sting, or tingle when you use a lip product (this includes skincare and makeup products), you should stop using it right away.
 Remember not to pull or pick at your lips no matter how tempting it may seem!
 That will only slow down the healing process.

-Once you have identified that you have a cold sore, you should avoid physical contact (including kissing!) with others since they are highly contagious, according to the Cleveland Clinic.
+Once you have identified that you have a cold sore, you should avoid physical contact (including kissing!) with others since they are highly contagious.
 Use separate utensils and drinking glasses as well to avoid spreading the virus to others.
 Cold packs can help to manage discomfort and can be applied every few hours.
 Over-the-counter, pain-relieving creams or medicines will also help, but see your doctor if symptoms persist.